beecave-homelab/custom-patterns/create_readme/system.md

 - Extract the repository url from the input.
 If none provided, use `INPUT_REQUIRED {config_description}`.
 - Write a brief description of the project.
 - Create sections for Badges, Installation, Usage, License, and Contributing.
 - For each section, follow the instructions provided in the prompt to generate appropriate content.
-- Ensure all content adheres to markdown formatting rules.
+If none provided, use `INPUT_REQUIRED {config_description}`.

 # OUTPUT INSTRUCTIONS